Aminnaz93/Encrypted-chatapplication/README.md

 ENCRYPTED CHAT APPLICATION.

-This project is a simpel chat application with the use of MQTT-Protocol to send and get message between users. the data get encrypt with the help of Fernet-cryptation so only the users between get the access of the data.
+This project is a simple chat application that uses the MQTT-protocol to send and receive messages between users.
+The data is encrypted with the help of Fernet-encryption so that only the users in the conversation have access to the data.

 * To run the the program, you need to install the following Python-paket.